Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Extreme Sports Riding: For trained and advanced riders, hand scrapes and chafing are even more common than for casual electric scooter commuters.
 Riding gloves with fingertip protection and a reinforced palm are thus especially important for stunt riders and anyone performing tricks on electric kick scooters.

 You Mostly Ride in Warm Weather: You might think that gloves aren’t necessary or comfortable in warm weather.
-While it’s true that you don’t have to worry about hands going numb from the cold while out on your eScooter in hot conditions, riding gloves still form an important piece of safety gear for electric scooters.
-In addition, you can often find scooter and bike gloves intended to help keep cool using breathable materials.
+While it’s true that you don’t have to worry about your hands going numb from the cold while out on your eScooter in hot conditions, riding gloves still form an important piece of safety gear for electric scooters.
+In addition, you can often find scooters and bike gloves intended to help keep cool using breathable materials.

 Difficulty Finding the Right Fit: Gloves do have to fit snugly yet allow you to maintain unrestricted comfort and mobility.
-Finding the perfect glove can be challenging, especially for those with larger or smaller than average hand sizes.
+Finding the perfect glove can be challenging, especially for those with larger or smaller-than-average hand sizes.
 That said, many of the best electric scooter gloves come with velcro wrist closures and adjustable straps, along with high-stretch materials to keep them secure.